ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

    :width: 600
    :alt: virial temperature versus halo mass

 Any of the three relations on the above plot could be used to fix the virial temperature of the halo: further testing is required to see which is most robust to mergers.
-For now, we use the half mass radius as that seems the most direct measure of the conditions in the dentre of the halo, where cooling will be most effective.
+For now, we use the half mass radius as that seems the most direct measure of the conditions in the centre of the halo, where cooling will be most effective.

 Accretion
 ^^^^^^^^^